Self Compassion Day Retreat - Saltburn

 - Bringing compassion to ourselves (when that feels like the last thing we should be doing)

-- Guided Visualisations focusing on creating a safe space within
+- Guided visualisations focusing on creating a safe space within

 - Looking at how to bring more compassion into our lives